ecmwf/climetlab/docs/contributing/normalize.rst

 ====================

-This section discuss the purpose of the `@normalize` decorator, and provides extensive docummentation on how to use it.
+This section discuss the purpose of the `@normalize` decorator, show how to use it and provides reference documentation.

 Purpose
 -------